edwardkrupicka/tictactoe/Readme.md

   * Player scores are displayed under their icon and are pushed to local storage so it persits on page reload.

+  * Board times out and clears after a round is completed.

   * Press the 'Start New Game' button and it clears local storage and resets the game board.

+  * Last but not least a hidden but not so hidden feature.

 ### Wins
 * The CSS!
 I had a lot of fun playing with the CSS this project.
 Figuring out how to use Flex Box and get everything to resize properly was a fun challenge.
 I have grown alot since the beginning of Mod 1 and this being a solo project I had a lot of creative freedom!